mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 "bio.bioSubType" is a mandatory parameter for Capture request.
 For cases where “any” biometrics are expected, an array of UNKNOWN can be passed equal to the count specified in bio.count.

-The SBI must make sure of the following:
+The SBI must make sure of the following,
 * Must not allow the capture of the same biometrics segment  wherever possible.
 * In case of fingerprint, if a multi finger scanner is used,and if bioSubType is passed as UNKNOWN, capture must return fingers in the order starting from IndexFinger to LittleFinger.